What is Velositol?

 Thanks to Nutrition 21’s extensive knowledge of chromium and its ability to assist insulin (often for purposes of glucose metabolism and weight management), the creation of Velositol for muscle-building purposes was a logical next step.

-In this article, we will cover this research and the mechanisms behind the ingredient, thanks to the help of Nutrition 21’s science team and the creators of BN Labs Ultimate Isolate, creators of our favorite Velositol-based protein.
+In this article, we will cover this research and the mechanisms behind the ingredient, thanks to the help of Nutrition 21’s science team and the creators of Olympus Labs Superior Protein, creators of our favorite Velositol-based protein.

 What does Velositol do, and how?